 Seed Crackers made with five different kinds of healthy seeds, sun-dried tomatoes and garlic.
-These crunchy gluten free crackers are super easy to make and are so addictive!
+These crunchy gluten free crackers are super easy to make and are the perfect snack!

 Oh She Glows Everyday by Angela Liddon